 Page of a signed app item

-- Signature type (document file or app attributes).
+- The signature type (document file or app attributes).

 Until the signature becomes invalid, you cannot sign the same app item again.
-That’s why the Sign button is hidden from the app item’s page.
+That’s why the Sign button is hidden from the app item’s page if it is already signed.
 The signature remains valid until the signed data is changed.